 6. Which coins have a limited supply?

-Cryptocurrencies like Bitcoin (BTC), Cardano (ADA), and Litecoin (LTC) have limited supplies.
-Bitcoin has a maximum supply cap of 21 million coins, Litecoin’s maximum supply is set at 84 million coins, and Cardano’s at 45 million coins.
+Cryptocurrencies like Bitcoin (BTC), Maker (MKR) and Litecoin (LTC) have limited supplies.
+Bitcoin has a maximum supply cap of 21 million coins, Litecoin’s maximum supply is set at 84 million coins, and Maker’s is at approximately 1 million tokens.

 7. What are the top crypto assets with unlimited coin supply?

-As of April 2024, some of the top cryptocurrencies with unlimited coin supplies include Ethereum (ETH), Solana (SOL), Binance Coin (BNB), and Shiba Inu (SHIB).
+As of March 2025, some of the top cryptocurrencies with unlimited coin supplies include Ethereum (ETH), Dogecoin (DOGE), and Monero (XMR).